strogiyotec/fusion-jcmd/README.md

 ## Comparison

 ### Side note
-Before comparing both tools, we want to emhpasize that `jcmd` can only take statistics snapshots of the running JVM process which were available on the time of execution.
-On the other hand FusionReactor is a complete monitoring tool that supports a huge range of monitoring opions including Garbage collector , Heap allocations, JDBC , Web performance, Live debugging and a lot more.
+Before comparing both tools, we want to emhpasize that `jcmd` can only take statistics snapshots of the running JVM process which was available on the time of execution.
+On the other hand FusionReactor is a complete monitoring tool that supports a huge range of monitoring options including Garbage collector , Heap allocations, JDBC , Web performance, Live debugging and a lot more.
 To be fair, we will only compare features that are available in both tools.

 ### Console vs Web
-The first big difference comes with the way both tools are launched.
+The first big difference comes with the way both tools are used.
 FusionReactor offers a web interface to monitor your JVM processes.
 The interface can be launched locally or through the Cloud in order to monitor remote processes in production environment.
 On the other hand `jcmd` can only be used within a terminal.
 Most people who get used to a great user experience offered by web or desktop apps won't feel comfortable opening the terminal to monitor the performance of the underlying application.
 Moreover, `jcmd` can only get snapshots of the JVM processes that runs on the same host which means that `jcmd` does not support remote processes.
 In order to use `jcmd` in production the developer will have to have an **ssh** access to the remote machine first while with FusionReactor it's a matter of opening your browser.

 ### Threads
-As was shown above, `jcmd` can print the stacktraces of all threads running in the JVM with the following command `jcmd <process id/main class> Thread.print`.
-For regular Servlet based backends with few hunderds threads serving user requests the output will be unreadable.
-Developer must rely on other utilities such as `grep` or `awk` in order to get the stacktraces of the Servlet Thread they are interested in.
+As was shown above, `jcmd` (same as as `jstack`) can print the stacktraces of all threads running in the JVM with the following command `jcmd <process id/main class> Thread.print`.
+For regular Servlet based backends with few hunderds threads serving user requests the output will be unreadable.Developer must rely on other utilities such as `grep` or `awk` in order to get the stacktraces of the Servlet Thread they are interested in.
+In production environment most of our clients had ended up with a lot of bash scripts which present the output from `jcmd` in a human readable form.
+Moreover, the output from `jcmd` gives you a stacktraces as a plain text.
+It has several problems such as
+1. It's not clear which method in the call stack took the most amount of CPU cycles.
+2. In order to trace the issue , the developer will have to :TODO: here Another big problem with
+You won't have any of these issues using FusionReactor.

-On the other hand, **FusionReactor** offers a separate page that covers all Thread related information.
+ **FusionReactor** offers a separate page that covers all Thread related information.
 ![Threads](https://www.fusion-reactor.com/wp-content/uploads/2022/06/Threads.png)
 The interface offers a list of available threads with corresponding states (E.g RUNNABLE or WAITING).
+The build-in loookup functionality will allow you to filter threads by name or by state.
 Moreover, **FusionReactor** doesn't show the stacktraces as a plain text, all stacktraces are shown in prettified format that helps developers to better understand what the thread is actually doing
 ![Stracktrace](https://www.fusion-reactor.com/wp-content/uploads/2022/06/Stacktrace.png)
 Apart from that, the dynamic nature of **FusionReactor** allows you to stop or pause the running thread.